 No one expects disaster, but there are steps you can take to ensure your students are safe if danger comes to your campus.
 Thousands of schools across the country use emergency alerts (commonly called Common Alerting Protocol, or CAP Alerts) to send messages to students and staff.
 Digital signage can integrate your CAP Alerts and make sure they get noticed and your students and staff know exactly what to do in an emergency.

-From notifications about an active shooter on campus to a severe weather warning, nobody wants to see alerts on a display.
+Nobody wants to see alerts on a display such as notifications about an active shooter on campus or a severe weather warning.
 Alerts mean there is an impending danger on campus.
 When done correctly, however, alerts can save thousands of lives.

 Benefits of CAP Alerts

 According to FEMA, there are several benefits to implementing CAP alerts that you should consider:

 A single alert can trigger across a variety of systems (from text messages and emails to digital signage displays), which increases the chances of students and staff seeing it.

 CAP Alerts can give schools the ability to include relevant content such as maps, photos, and videos.

 CAP Alerts can be geo-targeted to defined areas.

 Some alerts can be configured in multiple languages.

 Alerts can be sent as both text and audio which help meet the needs of hearing and visually impaired students and staff.